-In the Megas Gialos locality, the host greenschist sample yielded an age of 27.4 ± 8.4 Ma, in line with previous investigations of lithologies from the Middle CBU which have shown ages of greenschist-facies metamorphism younger than c.
+In the Megas Gialos locality, the host greenschist sample yielded an age of $27.4 \pm 8.4$ Ma, in line with previous investigations of lithologies from the Middle CBU which have shown ages of greenschist-facies metamorphism younger than c.
 35 Ma using Ar-Ar and ID TIMS Rb-Sr geochronology (Glodny and Ring, 2022; Bröcker et al., 2013).
-The vein samples SYMG02 and SYMG08.3 yielded potentially younger (although not statistically resolvable) ages of 19.8 ± 5.2 Ma and 20.8 ± 3.1 Ma, interpreted to date dilational veining during the latest stages of exhumation of the metamorphic nappe at the base of the forearc (Cisneros et al., 2020; Muñoz-Montecinos and Behr, 2023).
-These ages align with phengite + glaucophane veins from the Top CBU unit (Elvia Island), which yielded virtually identical in-situ white mica Rb-Sr (anchored to glaucophane) ages for dilational veining at conditions of c.
+The vein samples SYMG02 and SYMG08.3 yielded potentially younger (although not statistically resolvable) ages of $19.8 \pm 5.2$ Ma and $20.8 \pm 3.1$ Ma, interpreted to date dilational veining during the latest stages of exhumation of the metamorphic nappe at the base of the forearc (Cisneros et al., 2020; Muñoz-Montecinos and Behr, 2023).
+These ages align with phengite + glaucophane veins from the Top CBU unit (Elvia Island), which yielded virtually identical in-situ white mica Rb/Sr (anchored to glaucophane) ages for dilational veining at conditions of c.
 350 °C and 0.8 GP (Ducharme et al., 2024).
-Thus, the finding of similar ages for transitional blueschist-to-greenschist-facies dilational veining in Syros and in Evia Island demonstrates that across-dip fluid flow toward the forearc was an ubiquitous process that occurred along the Hellenic subduction zone at c.
+Thus, the finding of similar ages for transitional blueschist-to-greenschist-facies dilational veining in Syros and in Evia Island demonstrates that across-dip fluid flow toward the forearc is was ubiquitous process that occurred along the Hellenic subduction zone at c.
 20-22 Ma.

 Figure 8.
 Summary of in-situ mica Rb-Sr ages from this study along with previous investigations in Syros Island and other localities along the CBU (Evia Island).
-The fields depicting the timing of the main tectonometamorphic events represents a synthesis of the compilations from Kotowski et al. (2022) and Glodny and Ring (2022), including white mica Rb-Sr and Ar-Ar, U-Pb in zircon and Lu-Hf in garnet, to which the reader is referred to for a more complete compilation of the geochronologic data collected in Syros and all along the CBU.
+The fields depicting the timing of the main tectonometamorphic events represents a synthesis of the compilations from Kotowski et al. (2022) and Glodny and Ring (2022), to which the reader is referred for a more complete compilation of the geochronologic data collected in Syros and all along the CBU.
 BS - blueschist; Eclo - eclogite; GS - greenschist; HP - high pressure.